katefike/sage/docs/troubleshooting.md

 (.venv) kfike@prod:~/sage$ python3 -c 'from sage.mx import get_emails ; get_emails.main(filter="uid=77", pls_print=True)'
 ```

-### Getting an mbox file from your Gmail account
-For local development, you can use your real forwaded alert emails by downloading an mbox file from your email provider.
-[Google has instructions on how to get the mbox files from your gmail account.](https://support.google.com/accounts/answer/3024190)

-1. Add the mbox file to the directory `docker/mx/test_data/real-data/` (gitignored).
-2. Change the environment variable `PRE_LOAD_MBOX`.
-Note that the MX only loads a single mbox file.
-3. Rebuild the MX docker container.
-4. Run sage: `python3 -m sage`
-5. Verify that the txn emails were parsed as expected.

 ### Useful Commands
 #### Server
 SSH to the server